neverfap-deluxe/nfd-app/md/ARTICLES.md

 __TODO__
 - Understanding emotional reactions.
-- The benefits of a quiet mind / Keep your mind quiet (it's )

 - The best thing you can do your wyour mind (keep it quiet)
 - The fallacy of judgement as an effective means